-The Open Cannabis Project is building an archival record of all existing Cannabis strains, in order to ensure that they remain forever in the public domain, available to all, and cannot be restricted by commercialization or patenting.
+The Open Cannabis Project is building an archival record of all existing cannabis strains, in order to ensure that they remain forever in the public domain, available to all, and will not be restricted by commercialization or patenting.

-The US Patent and Trademark Office has begun granting patents on Cannabis varieties.
-They have been granting patents on plants for many decades, and nothing in patent law requires them to consider illegal plants differently.
+The U.S. Patent and Trademark Office has begun granting patents on cannabis varieties.
+The agency has been granting patents on plants for many decades, and nothing in patent law requires them to consider illegal plants differently.
 The only thing that can block a plant patent is proof that the plant is not new.
 Anything that has been public for more than a year cannot be patented.
 It’s in the public domain, and it belongs to everyone.
 But for most of today’s cannabis varieties, there is no proof of this.

-The patents granted for Cannabis are incredibly broad and restrictive.
-They cover much more than individual plants; they cover entire ranges of possible plants.
-They’re the kind of patents that favor wealthy corporations, encourage destructive lawsuits, and kill innovation.
+The patents granted for cannabis are unnecessarily broad and restrictive.
+They cover much more than individual plants; they cover entire ranges of variation that potentially include thousands of plants.
+They’re the kind of patents that favor wealthy corporations, encourage destructive lawsuits and kill innovation.

-Only if we rapidly build a database of Cannabis “prior art” will we have a chance to stop this process.
-Proof of prior art protects existing varieties from any kind of patent; and it makes these broad and dangerous patents extremely hard to obtain, because it stakes out territory that can then no longer be claimed in patent applications.
+Only if we rapidly build a database of cannabis “prior art” can this process be stopped.
+Proof of prior art protects existing varieties from any kind of patent, and it makes these broad and dangerous patents hard to obtain, because it stakes out territory that can then no longer be claimed in patent applications.

 Terry Gross is a First Amendment lawyer with many years of experience at the intersection of free speech issues and intellectual property law.
 He is the Chief Legal Advisor to Burning Man, and was the first General Counsel to the Electronic Frontier Foundation.